hipe/tmx/brazen/doc/issues/006-the-defaults-vs-required-narrative.md

 ## introduction

-although it's a a bit of an oxymoron to have a property with a default be called "required", we think it's crucial to be able to define all required fields as such (even those with defaults) so at the last-line-of-defense required fields check we are given an earlier warning about unexpected nils.
+although it's a bit of an oxymoron to have a property with a default be called "required", we think it's crucial to be able to define all required fields as such (even those with defaults) so at the last-line-of-defense required fields check we are given an earlier warning about unexpected nils.